saumya-saini/Aerofit-Treadmill-Data-Analysis/README.md

 * Applied **probability concepts (marginal, conditional, joint)** in real-world analysis
 * Derived **data-driven customer profiles**
 * Translated analysis into **clear business recommendations**

-If you found this useful, feel free to explore the notebook and share feedback!